gbLw1/microservices/K8S/README.md

 ## Extra network config for gRPC

-Still needed a extra network config because of the HTTPS
+As we are not using HTTPS (TLS) within Kubernetes in this course, gRPC needs that little bit extra config in order for us to tell it that we only use HTTP 2 protocol without TLS

 ### Explanation

-As we are not using HTTPS (TLS) in this course, gRPC needs that little bit extra config in order for us to tell it that we only use HTTP 2 protocol without TLS

 HTTPS was one of the things left out from the course because: